dlsc-software-consulting-gmbh/WorkbenchFX/README.md

 If for example the item contains a `String` as text and a `MenuItem` it is automatically assumed that the styling and behaviour of a `MenuButton` is needed.
 If on the other hand only an `IconView` is defined, it is assumed, the behaviour of a `Label` is desired.

 Adding different attributes to the `ToolbarItem` results in different outcomes:
+They can also be seen in the `toolbar` of the `CustomDemo`

 <table>
     <tr>